emaj9/computing-workshop/cw-website/pages/research-notes.md

 TO-DO
 =====

-~~- meet with dr. howard~~
-~~- continue to work on elements of cp~~
-- finish icer app (due june 15!!)
+- get Elizabeth to look over my interview questions and abstract for ICER
-- make a list of ppl you'd like to interview
+- make a consent form (ask Elizabeth for an example)
+- find out what's left to do before interviews

 interview questions
 -------------------

-__TOC:__
+__T&C:__

-Please note this interview has not been approved for ethics.
+- Please note this interview has not been approved for ethics.
 - If any questions makes you feel uncomfortable, you are not required to answer it.
 - If during the interview you feel uncomfortable, feel free to stop the interview.

-Nothing you say here is confidential.
+- Nothing you say here is confidential.
 - Data will be treated respectfully carefully
 - Any quotes I use from our interview, I will run past you first to make sure I don't misrepresent you

 Interviews are a great way to reflect on your teaching and share your